Nick Van Eede

-Nick Van Eede (born Nicholas Eede, 14 June 1958) is an English singer, songwriter and producer.
-He is best known for singing and writing the 1986 No. 1 power ballad, "(I Just) Died in Your Arms" for his band Cutting Crew, which saw international success including a top 10 placing on the UK Singles Chart.
+Nick Van Eede (born Nicholas Eede; 14 June 1958) is an English singer, songwriter and record producer.
+He is best known for singing and writing the 1986 No. 1 power ballad "(I Just) Died in Your Arms" for his band Cutting Crew, which saw international success including a top 10 placing on the UK singles chart.

 Career

 1978–1981

-While working as a hospital orderly in the late 1970s, Van Eede was discovered playing by ex-member of the Animals, Chas Chandler, who sent him on a tour of Poland as support for Slade.
-Van Eede was only 18 when sent on the road.
-He recalls, "I went with a kazoo and an acoustic guitar and opened for Slade in amphitheatres in front of 18,000 people.
-I went down as a storm and had the loudest kazoo in Europe, because Slade took their own PA on the road!"
-His career continued with tours supporting headliners like David Essex, Hot Chocolate and Alan Price.
+While working as a hospital orderly in the late 1970s, Van Eede was discovered playing by ex-member of the Animals, Chas Chandler, who sent him on a tour of Poland aged 18 as support for Slade.
+His career continued with tours supporting headliners such as David Essex, Hot Chocolate and Alan Price.

-During that time, Van Eede released five solo singles on Barn Records between 1978 and 1980, but none of them charted on the UK Singles Chart.
+During that time, Van Eede released five solo singles on Barn Records between 1978 and 1980, but none of them charted on the UK singles chart.
 The first three were "Rock 'n' Roll Fool" b/w "Ounce of Sense", "All or Nothing" b/w "Hold on to Your Heart" and "I Only Want to Be Number One" b/w "Dicing".

-The Drivers (1981–1983)
+The Drivers (1981–1984)

-Van Eede formed the Drivers with friends Mac Norman and Steve Boorer.
+Van Eede formed the Drivers with friends Mak Norman and Steve Boorer.
 In the early 1980s, they signed with a record label in Canada.
-They had a couple of hits there with "Tears on Your Anorak" and "Talk All Night", plus an album, Short Cuts.
+They had a couple of hits there with "Tears on Your Anorak" and "Talk All Night", plus a studio album, Short Cuts.
 They had a support band called Fast Forward, whose line up included guitarist Kevin MacMichael.
 Van Eede was so impressed with MacMichael's guitar playing that the former asked MacMichael to form a new band with him; however, MacMichael could not commit at that time.
-After a final single release with "Things", a Bobby Darin cover, the Drivers split in 1983.
+After a final single release with "Things", a Bobby Darin cover, the Drivers broke up in 1983.